Sarohia94/Project-5-Bedside-Tales/README.md

 * Dj_database_url - to parse the database URL from the environment variables in Heroku.
 * Psycopg2 - as an adaptor for Python and PostgreSQL databases.
 * Allauth - for authentication, registration, account management.
-* Crispy forms - provides a tag and filter that lets you quickly render forms
+* Crispy forms - provides a tag and filter that lets you quickly render forms.
 * Pillow - python image processing library.
 To enable images to be viewed with the product model.
-* Stripe - python web framework to set up payment processing
+* Stripe - python web framework to set up payment processing.
 * Django Countries - to use a drop-down list of Countries to choose from.
 * JQuery code library.
 * Boto3 - to connect Django to AWS and enable static files storage.